+Subject: Draft AO 2007-08

+Attached is a proposed draft of the subject advisory opinion.
+We request that this draft be placed on the agenda for July 12, 2007.

+Attachment

+AGENDA ITEM

+for Meeting of: 07-12-07

+SUBMITTED LATE
-ADVISORY OPINION 2007-08

-Marc E. Elias, Esq.
+1 2 ADVISORY OPINION 2007-08 2 3 4 5 6 7 8 Marc E. Elias.
+Esq.
 Caroline P. Goodson, Esq.
 Perkins Coie, LLP 607 14th Street, N.W.
 Washington, D.C.
-20005-2011

-Dear Mr. Elias and Ms. Goodson:

-We are responding to your advisory opinion request on behalf of Michael King, regarding whether, under the Federal Election Campaign Act of 1971, as amended (the "Act"), and Commission regulations, Mr. King may donate funds to certain charitable organizations to encourage or commemorate performances by professional entertainers at Federal election campaign events.
-Also, we are responding to your request regarding whether Mr. King may establish a foundation under section 501(c)(3) of the Internal Revenue Code ("the Foundation") to collect and donate funds for the same purpose.

-The Commission concludes that Mr. King and the Foundation may donate funds to the charities described in your request to encourage or commemorate these performances.
-Mr. King and the Foundation may publicize their donations, as described below, and Mr. King may also solicit Federal candidate committees for donations to the charities.
+20005-2011 9 Dear Mr. Elias and Ms. Goodson: 10 We are responding to your advisory opinion request on behalf of Michael King, 11 regarding whether, under the Federal Election Campaign Act of 1971, as amended (the 12 "Act"), and Commission regulations, Mr. King may donate funds to certain charitable 13 organizations to encourage or commemorate performances by professional entertainers at 14 Federal election campaign events.
+Also, we are responding to your request regarding 15 whether Mr. King may establish a foundation under section 501(c)(3) of the Internal 16 Revenue Code ("the Foundation") to collect and donate funds for the same purpose.
+17 The Commission concludes that Mr. King and the Foundation may donate funds 18 to the charities described in your request to encourage or commemorate these 19 performances, and that the Foundation may also do so under certain conditions.
+Mr. 20 King and the Foundation may publicize their donations, as described below, and Mr. 21 King may also solicit Federal candidate committees for donations to the charities.
+22 Background 23 The facts presented in this advisory opinion are based on your letter received on 24 May 7, 2007, your e-mail received on May 18, 2007, and telephone conversations on 25 May 11 and May 17, 2007.
+26 Mr. King wishes to focus the public's attention on the importance of certain 27 charities that provide assistance to the families of U.S. military personnel who are

-Background

-The facts presented in this advisory opinion are based on your letter received on May 7, 2007, your e-mail received on May 18, 2007, and telephone conversations on May 11 and May 17, 2007.

-Mr. King wishes to focus the public's attention on the importance of certain charities that provide assistance to the families of U.S. military personnel who are serving, or have served, in Iraq.
-Each of these organizations is organized under section 501(c)(3) of the Internal Revenue Code, and examples of these organizations are provided at <www.americasupportsyou.mil/AmericaSupportsYou/military\family.html>.
-In addition, Mr. King would like to encourage greater volunteer participation in Federal campaigns by musicians and other performers.
-Mr. King is neither a candidate for public office, nor a public officeholder.
+- 1 serving, or have served, in Iraq.
+Each of these organizations is organized under section - 2 501(c)(3) of the Internal Revenue Code, and examples of these organizations are - 3 provided at <www.americasupportsyou.mil/AmericaSupportsYou/military_family.html>. - 4 In addition, Mr. King would like to encourage greater volunteer participation in Federal - 5 campaigns by musicians and other performers.
+Mr. King is neither a candidate for public - 6 office, nor a public officeholder.

-To accomplish his goals, Mr. King plans to donate a portion of his personal funds to one or more of the charities in honor of certain performances at campaign events of political party committees or candidates for Federal office.
+To accomplish his goals.
+Mr. King plans to donate a portion of his personal funds to one or more of the charities in honor of certain performances at campaign events of political party committees or candidates for Federal office.
 Mr. King hopes that the performances at the campaign events, in combination with the publicity surrounding his donations to the charities, will provide a platform to raise public awareness of these charities.
 Mr. King also intends to establish the Foundation, which would also be organized under section 501(c)(3) of the Internal Revenue Code, to collect donations from other persons and distribute them for the same purposes described above.